enspiral/handbook/guides/comms_guidelines.md

 **Enspiral News - Broadcast**

-Every two weeks, a newsletter goes out to all Enspiral contributors via Mailchimp.
-It has info from ventures, media coverage, updates on decisions and happenings, and inspirational animal gifs.
+Every month, a newsletter goes out to all Enspiral contributors via Substack.
+It compiles updates from the network, requests, offers, and showcases content created by Enspiral members, and other content that our members found valuable to share.

 To get something published in News, email foundation@enspiral.com or post in the \#enspiral-news Slack channel.
 If you want to reach the whole network with non-urgent infomation, this is the way.